 NMR Tubes Information

-When selecting NMR tubes, cost is important to consider.
-Prices range from 1 to 20 dollars per tube.
-A cheap tube will often have widely varying wall thickness or a pronounced bend, making spinning more difficult.
+Inexpensive tubes will often have widely varying wall thickness or a pronounced bend, making spinning more difficult.
 More expensive tubes do not guarantee results, but merely reduce the chances of error or failure due to the tube itself.